Database security: Privileges

-System Privileges
+System privileges

 System privileges allow a local user to perform administrative actions in a database.

-Object Privileges
+Object privileges

 Object privileges allow for the use of certain operations on database objects as authorized by another user.
 Examples include: usage, select, insert, update, and references.

-The Principal of least Privilege, and Separation of duties:
+Principal of least privilege

 Databases that fall under internal controls (that is, data used for public reporting, annual reports, etc.) are subject to the separation of duties, meaning there must be segregation of tasks between development, and production.
 Each task has to be validated (via code walk-through/fresh eyes) by a third person who is not writing the actual code.
 The database developer should not be able to execute anything in production without an independent review of the documentation/code for the work that is being performed.
 Typically, the role of the developer is to pass code to a DBA; however, given the cutbacks that have resulted from the economic downturn, a DBA might not be readily available.
 If a DBA is not involved, it is important, at minimum, for a peer to conduct a code review.
 This ensures that the role of the developer is clearly separate.

 Another point of internal control is adherence to the principle of providing the least amount of privileges, especially in production.
 To allow developers more access to get their work done, it is much safer to use impersonation for exceptions that require elevated privileges (e.g. EXECUTE AS or sudo to do that temporarily).
 Often developers may dismiss this as “overhead” while on their path to coding glory.
 Please be aware, however, that DBAs must do all that is considered responsible because they are the de facto data stewards of the organization and must comply with regulations and the law.